Snoring & Sleep Apnea Treatment in Humble, TX

 Diagnosis of OSA occurs under the direction of an accredited sleep specialist using either a take-home or clinical sleep study.

 Dr. Appel works with a number of specialists in our area to obtain an accurate diagnosis for his patients.
 This partnership is designed to help patients achieve better overall health and improved vitality.

 - Fatigue, even after a full night’s sleep

 Often, patients are unaware of their sleep disruptions until their partner lets them know.

-Treatment of Snoring and Sleep Apnea
+Treatment for Snoring and Sleep Apnea in Humble, TX

 Sleep apnea treatment often includes CPAP (continuous positive air pressure) therapy using a specially designed machine that uses a continuous flow of air, delivered through a mask, to keep the back of the throat open during sleep.